- Creating and Making Use of a New Result Template

 Adding the Analytics Component

-Like any search interface, if you want analytics, you need to add the Coveo Analytics component.
+Like in any search interface, if you want analytics, you need to add the Coveo Analytics component.

 - Click on the UI Header placeholder.